sensorfleet/sensorfleet.github.io/_posts/2022-02-21-Log4Shell-the-day-when-Security-industry-was-working-overtime.md

   networks.
 I hope this blog will give the reader an insider view of what it is actually like to patch and detect those vulnerabilities.
 title:
-  Log4Shell Vulnerability - the day when Security industry was working overtime
+  Log4Shell Vulnerability - the day when security industry was working overtime
 excerpt:
   This blog is about the series of Log4Shell vulnerabilities, how they affected our software development and how we helped our customer to validate their